majeedv/data-analysis-heart-disease-/README.md

  Heart Disease Prediction & Analysis

-This project is a **Data Analysis & Machine Learning project** on the UCI Heart Disease dataset.
+This project is a **Data Analysis project** on the Heart Disease dataset.
 It covers data preprocessing, visualization, feature analysis, and predictive modeling using **Logistic Regression** and **Random Forest**.

 ## Features